Skip to main content

-This is why we do what we do: The beautiful journey of Brodie Munz who had a Cord Blood infusion after being diagnosed with Left Hemiplegia Cerebral Palsy.
-Thank you Brenda Munz for sharing this incredible story with us.
+This is why we do what we do: The beautiful journey of Brodie Munz who had a cord blood infusion after being diagnosed with cerebral palsy.

 Umbilical cord blood stem cells are being investigated globally as a potential treatment for cerebral palsy.

-In Australia, Cell Care and the Cerebral Palsy Alliance are collaborating to fund a Phase 1 safety trial, led by Murdoch Children’s Research Institute.
-It aims to determine whether sibling cord blood is safe, and as a secondary consideration, efficacious for children with cerebral palsy.
+In Australia, Cell Care and the Cerebral Palsy Alliance collaborated to fund a Phase 1 safety trial, led by Murdoch Children’s Research Institute.
+It aimed to determine whether sibling cord blood is safe, and as a secondary consideration, efficacious for children with cerebral palsy.

 Since the cord blood transfusion, Brenda and Ben have reported notable improvements in Brodie’s condition.